Why should I get my Caravan, Motorhome or Folding Camper Serviced?

 It is a common misconception that individual gas appliances are serviced automatically during the annual service.
 Unfortunately, this is not the case.

-At KCE Ltd we test above the Approve Workshop Scheme (AWS) standards by routinely carrying-out flue gas analysis of the vehicle’s gas appliances to ensure that they are burning efficiently and not producing levels of carbon monoxide that may pose a risk to health.
+At KCE Ltd we test to standards above the Approve Workshop Scheme’s (AWS) by routinely carrying-out flue gas analysis of the vehicle’s gas appliances to ensure that they are burning efficiently and not producing levels of carbon monoxide that may pose a risk to health.

-These basic safety checks do not, however, constitute a ‘service’ of an individual appliance and appliance manufacturers typically recommend that their individual appliances should be serviced annually (especially fridges).
+These basic safety checks do not, however, constitute a ‘service’ of an individual gas appliance.
+LPG / gas appliance manufacturers typically recommend that their individual appliances should be serviced annually (especially fridges).

 Please contact us if you require your fridge or other gas appliance to be serviced (either on its own or as part of the vehicle’s annual habitation or full service).